-The newer digital flow cytometers acquire listmode data at 16-bit and higher resolutions.
-Most of these instruments store data in linear format.
+Newer flow cytometers acquire listmode data at 16-bit and higher resolutions and store data in linear format.
 This means that the analysis software (e.g. WinList) needs to transform the data in order for you to view it in log or HyperLog format.
 Some of these data files contain keyword information that allows WinList to determine which parameters should be displayed linear and which should be displayed log or HyperLog.
+Other data files do not include information to identify which parameters should be displayed in log, and the Transformation dialog can help resolve this issue.